ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/peer_review.md

 > Two heads are better than one.

-Review doesn't have to be an arduous standalone task.
+Review does not have to be an arduous standalone task.
 Pair programming combines the code writing and the review process into a single step.
 Here, two or three developers work together to write a single piece of code.
 Each developer takes turns to actively author parts of the code, while others provide real-time feedback on the code being written.